Spire Health Tags are now on Apple’s shelves

 The company started out with a breath tracking device to detect when you are feeling tense and help calm you down.
 But four years in and its now all about the wearable “tags” you stick on items of clothing like your pants or sports bra.

-Yes, yes, there are lots of gadgets out there to gather similar information — the Apple Watch will now even detect if you have a fall or something is wrong with your heart — but the Spire health tag is nothing like a Fitbit or Apple Watch, according to the company.
+Yes, yes, there are lots of gadgets out there to gather similar information — the Apple Watch will now even detect if you have a fall or if something is wrong with your heart — but the Spire health tag is nothing like a Fitbit or Apple Watch, according to the company.
 For one, there’s zero need to charge the device.
 One tag’s battery will last a year and a half before dying out.
 They’re also machine washable.
 You just pick a few outfits and stick a tag on each of them.

 Of course a few other startups out there are working on making smart, washable, data-gathering clothes.
 Enflux makes the clothing and then sews in the motion sensor to tell you if you are lifting correctly.
 Vitali is a “smart” bra with a built-in sensor to detect stress.
 Then there’s OmSignal, which makes body-hugging workout clothes that gather “medical-grade biometric data to achieve optimal health.”
 But these tiny health tags are different in that they allow you to choose the clothes you want to adhere the monitor to.